 - Add a police check.
-Although it is often not required, many home owners might feel better, having that credibility.
-In many countries you only need to go to your next police station and ask for it or you can even do it online.
+Although it is often not required, many homeowners might feel better about having that credibility.
+In many countries, you only need to go to your next police station and ask for it or you can even do it online.
 In the UK it costs about 10 GBP.
 So it’s not that much of an investment.

-- Another great advice regarding your profile comes from fellow digital nomad Kristie, who is a frequent house sitter for TrustedHousecarers:
+- Another great piece of advice regarding your profile comes from fellow digital nomad Kristie, who is a frequent house sitter for TrustedHousecarers:

 “This isn’t like a resume where you just list your skills and attributes.
 If people are going to ask you in to their home to stay there without them and trust you with their pets then they need to trust and like you.
 Let them know about your personality, your interests, your background.
 Think of this site more like a dating site rather than a job search site, let potential sitters get to know you a bit.”

 - Be quick and write a personal application.
 As soon as you see a new opening that you like, apply for it!
 Don’t send out standard emails, though.
-Make sure you include details about the position, for example the pet’s name (“My family had a Germany Sheppard, too, when I was little so I’m very familiar with this breed.
+Make sure you include details about the position, for example, the pet’s name (“My family had a German Sheppard, too, when I was little so I’m very familiar with this breed.
 I can’t wait to meet your Henry.”).

 - Be patient.
 Especially in the beginning, when you don’t have any references to show or apply for popular locations, it is can take longer to get a place.
 Don’t be discouraged.
 This is normal and it will soon get faster after you’ve been to a few places.